shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/support-for-overriding-country-codes-and-zip-codes-on-android.md

 ---
-Title : Support for Overriding Country Codes and Zip Codes on Android Description : Mobile SDK allows the publishers to override the country codes and zip codes.
-The SDK uses City/DMA/Country information from standard feed (log ms.custom : android-sdk
+title : Support for Overriding Country Codes and Zip Codes on Android description : Mobile SDK allows the publishers to override the country codes and zip codes.
+The SDK uses City/DMA/Country information from standard feed (log level data) for reporting purposes. ms.custom : android-sdk
 ---

-# Support for Overriding Country Codes and Zip Codes on Android
+# Support for overriding country codes and zip codes on Android

 Mobile SDK allows the publishers to override the country codes and zip codes.
 The SDK uses City/DMA/Country information from standard feed (log